-I started to hear stories about pre-schoolers being able to navigate iPads or similar devices better than most adults were able to.
+I started to hear stories about pre-schoolers being able to navigate iPads or similar devices better than most adults were able.
 I saw younger siblings waiting on the playground after school with their parents, focused on the device in hand while other kids played on the tot lot.

 And then one day, about two years ago, I left school around the same time as the kids for an appointment.
 While pulling out of the teacher parking lot, I saw a 4th grade girl jetting out onto the sidewalk in front of me.

-Like a zombie, her eyes were fixated on her Smartphone, one bigger than I would ever have.
+Like a zombie, her eyes were fixated on her Smartphone, bigger than I would ever have.
 I hit my breaks to avoid running into her (okay maybe not that dramatically, but I did hit my breaks).
-She didn’t even notice what had happened.. she kept on walking by, eyes glued to her phone screen.
+And.. she didn’t even notice!
+She just walked on by, eyes glued to her phone screen.